 The waste hierarchy is the basis for the priorities of waste management: recycling ranks higher than incineration with energy recovery and landfilling ranks lowest.
-The total waste amount (not including soil) has been growing from 10.3 million ton in 2011 to 12.4 million ton in 2016.
+The total waste amount (not including soil) has been growing from 11.5 million ton in 2016 to 12.5 million ton in 2018.

-The former government launched in 2013 a strategy on resources called "Denmark without Waste".
+The government launched in 2013 a strategy on resources called "Denmark without Waste".
 Wastes are now seen as material resources that must be recovered and reused.
 For household waste the recycling target is set 50% in 2022.
 That target can only be reached if biogenic organic household waste is recycled.
-The recycling rate for household waste increased from 2012 being 39% to 43% in 2013.
+The recycling rate for household waste increased from 2016 being 46,7% to 48,2% in 2018.
 More municipalities have started separation of food waste and other fraction for recycling.
+Separate collection of food waste from households rose from 61.700 ton in 2017 to 95.300 ton in 2018.

-The amount of green waste has increased from 751.000 ton in 2012 to 831.000 ton in 2014.
+The amount of green waste has increased from 751.000 ton in 2012 to 929.000 ton in 2018.
 It has been allowed to use the woody part as a carbon neutral energy, when incinerated.
 The target is that 25% of green waste will be used as fuel.

 Anaerobic Digestion has a long tradition in Denmark in particularly for pig slurry, manure and sewage.
-The ministry of energy counts on a tripling of energy from biogas in 2020.
-This energy increase is primarily considered to be reached by agricultural residues, but to make the manure based plants feasible more energy rich fractions like biogenic organic household waste is needed since food industry waste is already used to a large extend at the farm driven AD plants.
+Energy production from biogas rose from 12.2 GJ in 2016 to 20.5 GJ in 2018.
+This energy increase is coming primarily from agricultural residues, but to make the manure-based plants feasible more energy rich fractions like biogenic organic household waste is needed since food industry waste is already used to a large extend at the farm driven AD plants.